MaSe69/dssb/md/30_Julia/julia_20_df_ops.md

 ### Transpose

+There is no built-in transpose command in Julia Dataframes.
+You need to extract the matrix, transpose the matrix and re-built a dataframe.

-You can get the matrix from the dataframe with the **matrix** command
+You can get the matrix, ma, from the dataframe with the **matrix** command

 >
     ma = Matrix(df)